laravel/docs/container.md

         }
     }

 In this example, the `UserController` needs to retrieve users from a data source.
 So, we will **inject** a service that is able to retrieve users.
 In this context, our `UserRepository` most likely uses [Eloquent](/docs/{{version}}/eloquent) to retrieve user information from the database.
 However, since the repository is injected, we are able to easily swap it out with another implementation.
-We are also able to easily "mock", or create a dummy implementation of the mailer when testing our application.
+We are also able to easily "mock", or create a dummy implementation of the `UserRepository` when testing our application.

 A deep understanding of the Laravel service container is essential to building a powerful, large application, as well as for contributing to the Laravel core itself.